John Montgomery Ward

-John Montgomery Ward (March 3, 1860 – March 4, 1925), also known as Monte Ward, was an American Major League Baseball pitcher, shortstop, second baseman, third baseman, manager, executive, union organizer, owner and author.
+John Montgomery Ward (March 3, 1860 – March 4, 1925), also known as Monte Ward, was an American professional baseball player, manager, executive, union organizer, owner and author.
 Ward, of English descent, was born in Bellefonte, Pennsylvania and grew up in Renovo, Pennsylvania.
 He led the formation of the first professional sports players union and a new baseball league, the Players' League.

 Early life

 Ward attended the Bellefonte Academy in the early 1870s, and at 13 years of age, he was sent to Pennsylvania State University.
 In his short time there, he helped jumpstart a baseball program and is often credited for developing the first curveball.
 However, he was kicked out of school for pushing an upperclassman who attempted to haze him down a flight of stairs, and stealing chickens.